I'm a designer, engineer and product manager. I've helped create:

-I love to define new products and systems out of broad directives and deep user empathy, and build them with a small team down to the details that make a memorable experience.
-I've gotten hands-on with many facets of shipping a product in order to better understand the whole.
-And sometimes because I had to show that it could be done.
+I love to define new products and systems out of broad directions and empathy, and build them with a small team down to the details that make a memorable experience.
+I've gotten hands-on with every facet of shipping a product—whatever it takes to get it done.

-As a designer, I prefer Affinity Designer, Pixelmator, sketching, and designing in code.
-I'm well-versed in Adobe Creative Suite.
+As a designer, I prefer Affinity Designer, sketching, and designing in code.
 I can start at the beginning of a product, leading user research, brainstorming sessions and product briefs; or embrace the constraints of existing systems.

-My company/studio focused on the design, development and manufacture of future connected products.
+My studio focuses on the design, development and manufacture of future connected products.
 Bootstrapped it all, beginning with Twine, the first consumer Internet of Things product and third-largest Kickstarter campaign ever at the time.
 Challenged myself in new domains in order to be able to ship, and learned a lot.
 Managed team of six, designed and managed products, created product launches, wrote code.
 Also consulted for Samsung, Alen Corp, iCache, early-stage startups, others.
-I've been profiled in Wired, and our products have been in the Wall Street Journal, Better Homes & Gardens, InStyle, Wired, etc.
+I've been profiled in Wired, and our products have been in the Wall Street Journal, New York Times, Better Homes & Gardens, NPR, etc.

 Graduate student and research assistant in the Information Ecology research group (primary investigator: Henry Holtzman).
 Ffocused on simpler human-computer interface through connected objects, and helping people change their behavior by delivering just the needed feedback in the right context.
 My speculative products were featured in Wired, New York Times, CNN, NPR, Domus, Ars Electronica, others.

 One year completed.
-Got to practice design research and thinking, but was too far away from product design.
+Got to practice design research and thinking, but was too far away from making things.

 Emphasis on human factors and ethnographic research.